48th Armored Infantry Battalion, 7th Armored Division

 Contemporary Documents - Morning Reports

 Note that some casualties were reported retroactively on later Morning Reports.
 See the section below on casualties for the complete record of casualties reported.
+Routine administrative text from REPORT OF EVENTS entries is not included.

 48th Armored Infantry Battalion Morning Reports 7 Apr 1945